-2 We conducted factor analyses separately by year, given that there were fewer items in the first year.
-The Blinded Project project added additional items in subsequent years to help increase reliability.
+3 We conducted factor analyses separately by year, given that additional items were added in the second and third years to help increase reliability.
 In the second and third years, each of the two factors has an eigenvalue above one, a conventionally used threshold for selecting factors (Kline, 1994).
 Even though the second factor consists of three items that also have loadings on the first factor between 0.35 and 0.48 - often taken as the minimum acceptable factor loading (Field, 2013; Kline, 1994) - this second factor explains roughly 20% more of the variation across teachers and, therefore, has strong support for a substantively separate construct (Field, 2013; Tabachnick & Fidell, 2001).
 In the first year of the study, the eigenvalue on this second factor is less strong (0.78), and the two items that load onto it also load onto the first factor.